 If you run into a guardrail with your campervan rental you’re going to be charged for damages.
 If someone else ran into a guardrail before you and you don’t note it when you pick up the rental car you could also be charged for damages.
 Always, always, always, inspect every single rental car you get with great detail – inside and out.

 Note any damages with the company and take photos just in case.
-Cam and I are both meticulous with rental car dings, scratches, windshield cracks, and cigarette burns.
-Never assume that a scratch or ding is not important or big enough to note.
-When you return your rental make sure you get a slip signing off that all was okay on the car so they don’t come back and try to charge you later.
+Cam and I are meticulous with rental car dings, scratches, windshield cracks, and cigarette burns.
+Never assume that a scratch or ding is unimportant or big enough to note.
+When you return your rental, make sure you get a slip signing off that all was okay on the car, so they don’t come back and try to charge you later.

 We’ve been blamed multiple times for things like “excessive sand on the floor in Mozambique,” random pieces of cheap plastic falling off in Mexico, and we were even charged for a small scratch on the hubcap in South Africa.
 Take photos and put up a fight if you think you are in the right.

 Bringing me to my next point – credit cards with primary rental insurance.
 The Chase Sapphire Reserve is my favorite travel credit card for many reasons, but the primary rental insurance is one of its best perks (including Priority Pass membership).

 When you put your rental campervan on your Chase Sapphire Reserve card you get primary coverage worldwide for up to $75,000.